konturio/user-profile-api/assets/Kontur Atlas/about_page/en/about.md

 ### Analyze & Decide

-Use these insights to make smart decisions, like picking the perfect spot for your next big project or making concussions based on spatial patterns.
+Use these insights to make smart decisions, like picking the perfect spot for your next big project or making conclusions based on spatial patterns.

 ### Jump in and start exploring